zenineasa/HexHoot/README.md

 ### F - Functionalities / Functional Design

 1. Ability to create and share profiles
-2. Ability to connect two profiles (add as a friend or follow) by scanning a QR code.
+2. Ability to connect two profiles (add as a friend or follow).
 3. Send private messages.
-4. Form groups and send messages.
+4. Form groups and send messages (not implemented yet).
-5. Write a post and share a photo or video that is viewable to anyone to whom the profile is connected.
+5. Write a post and share a photo or video that is viewable to anyone to whom the profile is connected (not implemented yet).

 ### A - Architecture

 Everything shall be modules, including the engine.
 Each module will be written in a Model-View-Controller design.
 Modules shall have a JSON file that informs which other modules the module is dependent on.

 For message communication, we could use Hyperswarm (based on Hypercore).

-TODO: Architecture diagrams need to be added here

 ## Tasks